 Rosacea has a complex pathophysiology – or disease origin – that involves an interaction of genetics, inflammatory response, the microbiome, nervous and circulatory system.
 Interestingly, researchers have a genetic link (three HLA alleles) between rosacea and the auto-immune diseases Type 1 Diabetes and Celiac Disease.
 What’s more, those with rosacea are more likely than the average population to have allergies or gut disturbances, suggesting that inflammatory response is likely a critical key to unlocking the mystery.

 One trial found increased prevalence of most digestive diseases like IBS, Crohn’s and SIBO in those with rosacea.
-I am very intrigued by the link between small intestinal bacterial overgrowth and rosacea although research is conflicting: one study found that H.pylori infection was more common in rosacea but not SIBO.
+As a dietitian, who wrote an entire cookbook on gut health, I am very intrigued by the link between small intestinal bacterial overgrowth and rosacea.
+So far, the research has been conflicting: one study found that H.pylori infection was more common in rosacea but not SIBO.

 There is evidence that the nervous system within the skin is a key factor.
 UV exposure, stress, hormone imbalance and microbial triggers can all cause the nervous system to increase dilation of the blood vessels, bringing heat and redness to the skin.
 Researchers have found increased density of sensory neurons (nerve cells) in the skin, leading to excessive release of stimulatory neuropeptides like substance P.